Kristina01111000/Drws_site/README.md

 - get confirmation on quiz for the 5th lesson
 - figure out how to sell his ebook on his site -> put a link in to do list
 - go through the pages and delete the old/extra ones
-- go through links and make sure they only open a new tab when appropriate
 - need to buy constant contact -> then set up the emails for the 30 day challenge

 - need constant contact for that also